Updated: April, 2022

-Do you have plans for hosting a webinar to promote your business in 2014?
-If so, I’d like to share some tips on what NOT to do, based on my recent experience as a webinar participant.
+Do you have plans for hosting a webinar to promote your business in 2022?
+If so, I’d like to share some tips on what NOT to do, based on a past experience as a webinar participant.

 Lesson #1 – Don’t be late!